Skip to main content Skip to main content

 During the event, Considine announced a $1 million gift for the hospital’s Rebecca D. Considine Research Institute from Considine and his wife, Becky.
 The gift will go toward establishing an endowed chair.
 The Considines donated $1 million to create the Institute upon Considine's 30th anniversary.

-In addition, Akron Children’s Hospital Board of Directors chairman John Orr announced that $13.1 million was raised for the hospital in Considine’s honor over the past year.
+In addition, Akron Children’s Board of Directors chairman John Orr announced that $13.1 million was raised for the hospital in Considine’s honor over the past year.

 “We’re very grateful to all the benefactors who have stepped forward to support the hospital’s important work,” Orr said.
 “These funds will be used to benefit many worthwhile programs at Akron Children’s, including Bill’s work at the Center for Child Advocacy, where he continues to speak up for children.”